sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 ## Branches

 **Why do we need to support a branching workflow?**
-In {{<ref-figure name="commits-abcd-ef-0">}} visually we can see the branch out at commit C.
+In {-{<ref-figure name="commits-abcd-ef-0">}} visually we can see the branch out at commit C.
 We need to support this kind of workflow because not all changes are sequential.
 One of our goals from the first section was to: let contributors work independently without synchronization at every commit.

-As {{<ref-figure name="commits-abcd-ef-0">}} shows, the system that we have discussed up to this point can already support a branching workflow.
+As {-{<ref-figure name="commits-abcd-ef-0">}} shows, the system that we have discussed up to this point can already support a branching workflow.
 Is there more to be done?
 Yes there is.
 But not much.

-If we look at {{<ref-figure name="commits-abcd-ef-0">}} again, we can see that there are two branches that has D and F as their tips.
+If we look at {-{<ref-figure name="commits-abcd-ef-0">}} again, we can see that there are two branches that has D and F as their tips.
 If the user wants to switch between the latest commit of each branch, with our current system they have to remember their exact commit name.
 But we can do better, with a simple layer of indirection.